Unlocking the complex genomes of European potatoes for modern breeding

 Introduction

 Potato is one of the three most important food crops in the world.
 Around 1.3 billion people rely on potato as a staple food every day.
 But despite this exceptional socio-economic importance, the improvement of potato during the past 150 years has been limited.
+The main reason for this deficit is the highly heterozygous, autotetraploid genome of potato.
+This complicates several important aspects of breeding, including the fixation of beneficial alleles and the implementation of modern, genomics-assisted breeding techniques.

-Challenges in Potato Breeding
+Challenges in Breeding

 Recently, it has been suggested to convert tetraploid potato into a diploid crop, thereby overcoming all the difficulties associated with tetraploid potato breeding.
 However, the creation of diploid potatoes is hampered by the large number of deleterious recessive mutations that have accumulated in the tetraploid genome and are exposed in the diploid potatoes.